By the instructors at Oxford Company (OXCO)

 Ask yourself:

-• What yarn do I want to use?
-Bulky → Regular.
-DK or fine → Fine.
+- What yarn do I want to use?
+Bulky → Regular Point.
+DK or fine → Fine Point.

-• What texture do I like?
-Tall loops = fluffy.
-Short loops = defined.
+- What texture do I like?
+Tall loops = fluffy→ lower number punch needle.
+Short loops = compact and defined→ higher number punch needle.

 There’s no “wrong” choice.
 It’s more like building a toolbox.
-Once you try one Oxford needle, odds are you’ll want another for different effects.
+Once you try one Oxford Punch Needle, odds are you’ll want another for different effects and projects!

 The Oxford Punch Needle opens a wide world of creative possibilities.
-Beginners often start with the #10 Regular, then add other sizes as their projects become more detailed.
+Many beginners start with the #10 Regular, then add other sizes as their projects become more detailed, while others like to jump in with low pile projects so they start with a #13 Fine.
 With the right needle, sturdy monk’s cloth, and a good frame, you’ll be amazed at how quickly yarn turns into rugs, cushions, or art that feels both practical and personal.

 If you are a visual learner, here’s what you can check out: